manishlamichhane/karmic-bot/README.md

-You have to open the telegram application, find this bot by the bot name: @karmic_bot.
-Following are the available command lists.
+You have to open the telegram application, go to your bot.And, Following are the available command lists.

 /horoscope: